This is a view from Tafika Camp in northern South Luangwa,

 After a break and another delicious lunch, we start off again before 3:30.
 The objective is again leopard, but the results are the same: no sighting.
 As the sun sets, Niall gets a report of the location of buffalo and rhino, and we rush to the scene.

-The buffalo -- eight or ten -- are slopping around in a pool of mud.
+The buffalo -- eight or ten of them -- are slopping around in a pool of mud.
 Some are digging their horns into the goo.
 Others are drinking.
 It's a great encounter.

 We drive some more, then stop for our sundowner just as the sun touches the horizon.
 The sunset colors aren't as bright and impressive as last night's, but it's still a pretty scene.